-- BREAK AND ESCAPE: The spring-loaded car safety glass breaker works easily smash the window (NOT...
+- BREAK AND ESCAPE: The spring-loaded car glass breaker works easily smash the tempered glass side...

 - RAZOR SHARP SEAT BELT CUTTER and GLASS BREAKER: Stinger emergency escape tool comes with a razor...

-- ALWAYS WITHIN REACH: Our multifunctional design keeps the car glass breaker within reasonable reach...
+- ALWAYS WITHIN REACH: The multifunctional design keeps the car glass breaker within reasonable reach...

 - CHARGER SAFETY CERTIFICATED: Our unique innovation doubles as a dual USB port charger, which plugs...

 The unique feature of the Ztylus Stinger USB Emergency Escape Tool is that it doubles as a dual USB port for charging your devices.
 You’ll always know that this tool is in easy reach since it plugs right into your car’s lighter.
 In fact, it’s not evident from its appearance that there’s any additional functionality to the device.